 - More treatment information about non-Hodgkin lymphoma in children

-Treatment of non-Hodgkin lymphoma by type and stage
+Treatment of non-Hodgkin lymphoma in children, by type and stage

-Lymphomas in children (especially Burkitt lymphomas) tend to grow very quickly and may be quite large when diagnosed, so it is important to start treatment as soon as possible.
+Lymphomas in children (especially Burkitt lymphomas) tend to grow very quickly and may already be quite large by the time they’re diagnosed, so it is important to start treatment as soon as possible.
 These lymphomas usually respond well to chemotherapy, which can kill large numbers of lymphoma cells in a short period of time.
-This can cause tumor lysis syndrome, a side effect in which the inner contents of the dead cells enter the blood and can cause problems with the kidneys and other organs.
+A concern is that this can cause tumor lysis syndrome, a side effect in which the inner contents of the dead cells enter the blood and can cause problems with the kidneys and other organs.
 Doctors try to prevent this by making sure the child gets lots of fluids before and during treatment, and by giving certain drugs to help the body get rid of these substances.

-Even children with early stage (stage I or II) lymphomas are assumed to have more widespread disease than might be visible with imaging tests.
+It is assumed even children with early stage (stage I or II) lymphomas have more widespread disease than can be detected with exams or imaging tests.
 Because of this, local treatments such as surgery or radiation therapy alone are very unlikely to cure them.
 Therefore, chemotherapy is an important part of treatment for all children.

 Treatment of lymphoblastic lymphoma

-Intrathecal chemotherapy, usually with methotrexate, is also given into the spinal fluid for at least 4 doses, each separated by a week.
-This chemotherapy helps kill any lymphoma cells in the brain or spinal cord.
+Chemotherapy, usually with methotrexate, is also given into the spinal fluid (known as intrathecal chemo) for at least 4 doses, each separated by a week.
+This helps kill any lymphoma cells in the brain or spinal cord.